Female entrepreneurs: 1900-1945

+1950-1980

-The National Federation of Business and Professional Women's Clubs were sources of encouragement to female entrepreneurs.
-They often would hold workshops with already established entrepreneurs, such as Elizabeth Arden, who would give advice.
+The National Federation of Business and Professional Women's Clubs was a source of encouragement to female entrepreneurs.
+They often held workshops with established entrepreneurs, such as Elizabeth Arden, who would give advice.
 During the 1950s, women found themselves surrounded by messages everywhere, stating what their role should be.
 Domesticity was the overall public concern and a theme that was highly stressed during this time, and women had to juggle combined home responsibilities and their careers.

-Home-based businesses helped to solve a good part of the problem for those women who worried about being mothers.
+Home-based businesses helped solve a significant part of the problem for women who worried about being mothers.
 Lillian Vernon, while pregnant with her first child, started her own business dealing with catalogues by investing money from wedding gifts and started filling orders right at her kitchen table.
-Mary Crowley founded Home Decorating and Interiors as a way of helping women to work from home by throwing parties to sell the products right in the comfort of their own home.
-In an effort to avoid criticism and lost business from those who did not support women in business, Bette Nesmith, who developed the product "Mistake Out," a liquid that painted over mistakes in typing, would sign her orders B. Smith so no one would know she was a female.
+Mary Crowley founded Home Decorating and Interiors to help women work from home by throwing parties to sell products in the comfort of their own homes.
+In an effort to avoid criticism and lost business from those who did not support women in business, Bette Nesmith, who developed the product "Mistake Out", a liquid that painted over mistakes in typing, would sign her orders B. Smith so no one would know she was a woman.

-From the 1960s to the late 1970s, another change came about when divorce rates rose and many women were forced back into the role of being the sole provider.
+From the 1960s to the late 1970s, another change came about when divorce rates rose, and many women were forced back into the role of being the sole provider.
 This pushed them back into the working world, where they were not well received.
 When the recession hit, many of these women were the first to be without work.
 Once again, the entrepreneurial endeavours of women came to the rescue as an effort of asserting themselves and aiding other women in being a part of the workforce.
 Mary Kay Ash and Ruth Fertel of Ruth's Chris Steak House were part of that movement.